 • Begin straight across the bottom (grey section).
 Note the unusual path: Feed the left end out through the bottom-left eyelet.
 Feed the right end in through the bottom-right eyelet.

-• At the top of the shoe, both ends run out through the top eyelets.
+• At the top of the shoe, both ends run under the sides and out through the top eyelets.

 • In order to avoid confusion about whether to feed in or out through eyelets, it may be easier to complete one end at a time, zig-zagging each of them separately all the way up the shoe.
 Start with the left (blue) end, which always runs out through each eyelet.
 Then finish with the right (yellow) end, which always runs in through each eyelet.

 • The left and right shoes can be laced in reverse (mirror image) so as to end up with a symmetrical look.